Whitepaper: 3D Wave Equation Shot Record Migration

 of angle gathers.
 For instance, the user might desire incidence angles from 0

 to 48 degrees, sampled at 4 degrees, or 12 angle volumes.

 - Wide Aperture - An objection that has been raised in the past to

 wave equation shot record migration is the limited aperture of the computation

 that can miss steep dip events at depth.
-WIT's answer to this is to expand the
+Wave Imaging's answer to this is to expand the

 aperture of the migration with depth and yet lose almost no computational

 efficiency.
 This is possible for two reasons: velocity increases with depth,

 causing the spatial wavelength of a particular frequency in the data to

 increase, and allowing a coarser grid to support wave propagation.